sholtomaud/phd/Literature Review/litrev.md

 ## Groundwater Model and Multi-Criteria Analysis of Risk

-Activity-5 of the Healthy Headwaters report attempts to provide an approach to quantitative risk assessments for the purposes of evaluating impacts from CSG [@dnrm_activity_2013-1].
-The report used a hybrid method which combined expert assessment along with numeric groundwater modelling and quantitative methods known as MCA.
+Notwithstanding Maathuis's [@maathuis_groundwater_2006, p.17] suggestion that there is no universally accepted vulnerability mapping method, Activity-5 of the Healthy Headwaters report notes several methods which attempts to provide an approach to quantitative inputs into the vulnerability component of risk assessments for the purposes of evaluating impacts from CSG [@dnrm_activity_2013-1, pp.154-9].

+The report settled on a hybrid method which combined expert assessment along with numeric groundwater modelling and quantitative methods known as MCA.
 This method used Weights ($\mathit{Wt}$) to value perceived relative importance, with the weighting done by a panel of experts.
 Vulnerability and consequence Ranks ($\mathit{Rnk}$) are based on properties of the attributes ($\mathit{a}$) for example the  magnitude of draw-down, and can vary spatially ($\mathit{x,y,z}$) where:

 $$ \begin{aligned}
      \mathit{Vulnerability} = \sum_{a} \mathit{V}(\mathit{x},\mathit{y},\mathit{z})_{a} = \sum_{a} \mathit{W} \mathit{t}_{a} \bullet \mathit{Rnk}(\mathit{x},\mathit{y},\mathit{z})_{a} \\